 The best option is to buy a universal garage door remote that has both the DIP switches and LEARN/SMART button.
 Since it has both options it will work with most any type of garage door.

 Example Universal Garage Door Remote on Amazon

 Clicker Klik1U Universal 2-Button Garage Door Opener Remote

 How To Program a Garage Door Remote

 Most all universal remotes will work similar to the below steps.
 Be sure to follow the steps that come with your remote.

 The remote has a cover that is taken off, and a Smart/LEARN button is located inside.

 Universal remotes also have a DIP switch package to work with older style garage door units.
 DIP switches are used on units prior to the early 1990s when the style changed.

-- Find the name of the manufacture and model number on your garage door unit.
+- Find the name of the manufacturer and model number on your garage door unit.

 - Remove the panel to the controls.

 - Locate the LEARN button on the unit.
 Here it is the purple button.